CodeChain-io/proof-of-ownership-demo/README.md

 ## Pre-requiesite

-A CodeChain node with solo chain. // we use solo's genesis address to pay for the fee.
+A CodeChain node with solo chain. // we use the solo's genesis address to pay for the fee.

 ## Setup

-Create public key, private key, asset.
+The setup script creates a public key, a private key and an asset.

 ```bash
 yarn run-setup